 tag='alertStateChange' query, as it returns the events that are recorded when an alert is triggered / returns to a dormant state.
 For example,

-- The alert is triggered from a dormant state (
+- The alert changes from a dormant state to an active state (

-- You can ignore most of the other parameters that are returned with this query, as they are used for diagnostic purposes.
-For the purposes of our discussion, the most important fields are the
+- For the purposes of our discussion, the most important fields are the

 description(used for filtering) and the